0ffmac/0ffmac.github.io/ctf.md

+#### HINTS:
-Make sure you consider big Endian vs small Endian.
+_Make sure you consider big Endian vs small Endian._

-Changing the address of the return pointer can call different functions.
+_Changing the address of the return pointer can call different functions._

 **First thing need to check is if we can un 32bit apps on our 64bit System in my case I had to  install ib32-glibc**